Pete Davidson Had Cazzie David Tattoo Covered Up Before Revealing Ariana Grande Relationship

 The answer: He had it covered up, obviously.

+Two years ago, Davidson had gotten on his inner right arm a tattoo showing a caricature of her face.
+He revealed a week before confirming his relationship with Grande that he and David had broken up after two years together.

-In a recent Instagram video showing him dancing shirtless, his David tattoo, a caricature of her face on his inner right arm, is covered up with another one, depicting a forest, covering almost his entire forearm.
+In a recent Instagram video showing him dancing shirtless, his David tattoo is covered up with another one, depicting a forest, covering almost his entire forearm.

 Tattoo artist Jon Mesa covered up Davidson's David tattoo back in mid-May, just after the SNL star confirmed their breakup and less than two weeks before he and Grande went public with their relationship.
 Mesa posted a before and after photo of the SNL star's arm on Instagram.